What is 5G UW

 Ultra Wideband is a radio technology that requires a broad spectrum of frequencies.
 In addition, it operates at a low power level.
 It makes Ultra Wideband an ideal NFC or Near Field Communications Technology replacement.

-However, ‘5G UW’ or ‘5G Ultra Wideband’ is a marketing term Verizon uses for its highest capacity 5G network services utilizing mmWave technology.
-‘5G UC’ is a term used by AT&T to denote its 5G network capabilities, unrelated to Ultra Wideband or Verizon.
-Verizon chose this name because it seems cool to promote its fastest 5G network services.
+However, ‘5G UW’ or ‘5G Ultra Wideband’ is a marketing term Verizon uses for its highest-capacity 5G network services utilizing mmWave technology.
+‘5G UC is a term used by AT&T to denote its 5G network capabilities, unrelated to Ultra Wideband or Verizon.
+Verizon chose this name because it seems incredible to promote its fastest 5G network services.

 Conclusion

-Verizon offers the 5G UW network as one of the fastest 5G services available, leveraging Ultra Wideband technology to provide high-speed internet access.
+Verizon offers the 5G UW network as one of the fastest 5G services, leveraging Ultra Wideband technology to provide high-speed internet access.
 The term 5G UW indicates 5G ultra wideband.
 Your connection to the fastest network is confirmed if your device shows the 5G UW icon.

 See Also